ThatJeffGuy/speaker-identification-toolkit/README.md

 ### 1. Extract Audio from Videos
 - Run `dataset-creation.py` to extract English audio tracks from video files.
+- Now uses `PyDub` instead of `ffmpeg`, extracts at 44100khz PCM-16bit Mono wav files.
+- Uses multi-threading for faster, scalable performance.
+- Optional Script: `organize-videos.py` will extract Season and Episode info from the file names, and rename them accordingly.
+  - This keeps your video files and generated wavs/jsons, uniquenly named like S02E13.wav and S02E13.json, etc.

 ### 2. Generate Speaker Diarization Data
 - Run `diarize-dataset.py` to process the extracted WAV files and produce JSON files containing diarization data.
+- Uses `PyDub` instead of `ffmpeg`.
+Requires a HuggingFace Token.

 ### 3. Identify the Target Speaker
 - Run `identify-speaker.py` to play audio segments from diarization files and interactively map the target speaker.
+- Uses `PyAnnote.audio` for playback, for wider performance and compatibility. `playsound` fallback.
+- Interactive, so no multi-threading.

 ### 4. Isolate and clean-up the Audio
 - Run `isolate-trim.py` to extract and trim the target speaker's audio segments, preparing them for dataset creation.
+- Uses 'PyDub' instead of 'ffmpeg' to extract audio segments - while similar, pydub was more compatible than ffmpeg.

 ## Dependencies